kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 ## The Script ##

-We need a few pre-requisites for the script to run successfully :
+We have a single pre-requisite for the script to run successfully :

-1) A sysprepped VHDX with Server 2016
+1) A sysprepped VHDX with Server 2016 installed

 ## Step 1 ##